 While each bookmaker offers slightly different options in regards to depositing funds, we are here to make it easy for you by explaining the simplest, easiest and safest ways to transfer money from your bank account to your online betting account.

-Credit/debit cards: You can’t go wrong with this method and it is the most commonly used way of depositing funds into most people’s online betting accounts.
+You can’t go wrong with this method and it is the most commonly used way of depositing funds into most people’s online betting accounts.

 When using globally recognised brands such as Visa or Mastercard, your deposit is processed instantly, meaning you can start betting straight away.
+The best Visa betting sites for horse racing are pretty much all online bookmakers, with very few betting sites in 2023 not accepting payments with the world’s most popular credit and debit card.

 Additionally, online bookmakers do not charge any transaction fees (although depending on your bank you may be charged with a small cash advance fee).